 Long-Range Planning

-My first thought was, Yay!
-Grandkids for me!
-But I just said, "Okay.
-Are you excited about having babies with your wife?"
 I wanted to make sure that he was aware that this would not be a solo effort.

-"Yeah, girl humans, they make the babies."
-(Um, having trouble thinking of the word "women", I guess.)
+“Yeah, girl humans, they make the babies.”
+(Um, having trouble thinking of the word women, I guess.)

 “Yes, God designed women to carry the babies,” I clarified.